aws-samples/amazon-emr-with-delta-lake/README.md

 ## Quickstart

-1. Create s3 bucket for delta lake (e.g. `learn-deltalake-2022`)
-2. Create an **EMR Cluster** using AWS CDK (Check details in [instructions](./cdk-stacks/emr-cluster/INSTRUCTIONS.md))
-3. Create an **EMR Studio** using AWS CDK (Check details in [instructions](./cdk-stacks/emr-studio/INSTRUCTIONS.md))
+1. Create an **EMR Studio integrated with EMR on EC2** using AWS CDK (Check details in [instructions](./emr_studio_with_emr_on_ec2/README.md)
-4. Open the Amazon EMR console at [https://console.aws.amazon.com/elasticmapreduce/](https://console.aws.amazon.com/elasticmapreduce/)
+2. Open the Amazon EMR console at [https://console.aws.amazon.com/elasticmapreduce/](https://console.aws.amazon.com/elasticmapreduce/)
-5. Open the EMR Studio and create an **EMR Studio Workspace**
+3. Open the EMR Studio and create an **EMR Studio Workspace**
-6. Launch the EMR Studio Workspace
+4. Launch the EMR Studio Workspace
-7. Attach the EMR Cluster to a Jupyter Notebook by following quick guide:
+5. Attach the EMR Cluster to a Jupyter Notebook by following quick guide:

    On the EMR Studio Workspace Web Console.
    - Step 1.
 Create a new workspace without attaching the EMR cluster.